History of Delft Blue

 Rise of Delft Blue

-Various trends in earthenware may be observed throughout the centuries.
-In 1550, Majolica earthenware from Spain and Italy was the trend.
-Many potters in Antwerp copied the popular earthenware until they were forced to flee the city from Spanish conquerors in 1585.
+Various trends in pottery may be observed throughout the centuries.
+In 1550, Majolica pottery from Spain and Italy was the trend.
+Many potters in Antwerp copied the popular pottery until they were forced to flee the city from Spanish conquerors in 1585.
 The potters regrouped in Delft, where they concentrated on reproducing the latest trend, Chinese porcelain, starting in 1602.
-From that time onward, the city of Delft has been inextricably linked to Delft Blue earthenware.
+From that time onward, the city of Delft has been inextricably linked to Delft Blue pottery.

 Delft Blue today